HeartDhamma

 Then, when the rainy season would come again,

-In no long time, it would give out,[9]
+in no long time, it would give out,[viii]

-Being rotten and decayed.
+being rotten and decayed.

-In just the same way monks,
+In just the same way,

-In no long time,
+in no long time,

-their bondages give out,[10]
+their bondages give out,[ix]

 after becoming worn and decayed.

-[2] ‘Iti rūpaṁ, iti rūpassa samudayo, iti rūpassa atthaṅgamo;
+[i]Iti rūpaṁ, iti rūpassa samudayo, iti rūpassa atthaṅgamo;

-[3] — evaṁ kho, bhikkhave, jānato evaṁ passato āsavānaṁ khayo hoti.
+[ii] jānato evaṁ passato āsavānaṁ khayo hoti.

-[4] Bhāvanānuyogaṁ ananuyuttassa
+[iii] Bhāvanānuyogaṁ ananuyuttassa

-[5] ‘aho vata me anupādāya āsavehi cittaṁ vimucceyyāti, I translate anupādāya here as letting go instead of the more classical “non-clinging”.
+[iv] ‘aho vata me anupādāya āsavehi cittaṁ vimucceyyā’ti, I translate anupādāya here as letting go instead of the more classical “non-clinging”.

-[6] ´Abhāvitattā tissa vacanīyaṁ.
+[v]Abhāvitattā’ tissa vacanīyaṁ.

-[7] Atha khvassa khīṇe khīṇantveva ñāṇaṁ hoti.
+[vi] Atha khvassa khīṇe khīṇantveva ñāṇaṁ hoti.

-[8] ‘ettakaṁ vata me ajja āsavānaṁ khīṇaṁ…: Very interesting use of the word khīna here, which is the famous and highly repetitive term that has come to be translated as “Destruction”.
+[vii] ‘ettakaṁ vata me ajja āsavānaṁ khīṇaṁ…: Very interesting use of the word khīna here, which is the famous and highly repetitive term that has come to be translated as “Destruction”.
 In this context, it is clearly taking a much softer meaning, simply as the wearing away of the chisels’ handle, its becoming used up.
 Which could also very well be used for the term khīnāsavā.
-The wearing away of the mental outflows.
+The wearing away of the mental distractions.

-[9] paṭippassambhanti: Interesting choice of word for “the rigging to give out or collapse” as this word is usually used to say “eased, calmed, allayed, tranquilized… relaxed.”
+[viii] paṭippassambhanti: Interesting choice of word for “the rigging to give out or collapse” as this word is usually used to say “eased, calmed, allayed, tranquilized… relaxed.”

-[10] appakasireneva saṁyojanāni paṭippassambhanti pūtikāni bhavantī”ti.
+[ix] appakasireneva saṁyojanāni paṭippassambhanti pūtikāni bhavantī”ti.

 This is a gift of Dhamma